seme4/ssi-consultancy/DeployerDeveloperReview.md

 ## Define performance requirements

-A key non-functional requirement of the sameAs Lite core library is that performance must be very good.
-As a result, a significant amount of performance analysis has been done with the core library on a variety of machines.
-Sample data for which the performance of the core library is known are available.
+A key non-functional requirement of the sameAs Lite core library is good performance.
+A significant amount of performance analysis has been done with the core library on a variety of machines.
+Sample data for which the performance of the core library is known are available from Hugh and Ian.

 There are a number of ways to reduce the risk that developers do not degrade the performance of the core library: